-- On-street parking with indented bays and tree outstands are allowed subject to traffic volumes. - Where this street type abuts a school, the verge should be hardstand with tree grates rather than grassed & planted. - The implementation of this cross section is subject to approval by the Department of Transport and the - To accommodate native vegetation on Rix Road between Brunt and Stephens Road, the dimensions of this cross section will vary, including narrowing of the median and widening of the nature strip.
+- On-street parking with indented bays and tree outstands are allowed subject to traffic volumes.
+Where this street type abuts a school, the verge should be hardstand with tree grates rather than - Where this street type abuts a school, the verge should be hardstand with tree grates rather than grassed & planted.
+The implementation of this cross section is subject to approval by the Department of Transport and the - The implementation of this cross section is subject to approval by the Department of Transport and the Growth Areas Authority. - To accommodate native vegetation on Rix Road between Brunt and Stephens Road, the dimensions of this cross section will very, including narrowing of the median and widening of the nature strip.